Pattern 200 Zlotych 1975 MW "30 years of Victory over Fascism". Nickel (Poland, Peoples Republic)

 Auction prices

 Find out the current coin value of the Polish Pattern 200 Zlotych 1975 "30 years of Victory over Fascism" with mark MW.
 Nickel.
 This nickel coin from the times of Peoples Republic struck at the Warsaw Mint.
-The record price belongs to the lot 377549 sold at the Warszawskie Centrum Numizmatyczne auction for PLN 760.
-Bidding took place September 28, 2023.
+The record price belongs to the lot 891 sold at the Dom Aukcyjny Numimarket.pl auction for PLN 1,150.
+Bidding took place March 28, 2021.

 Сondition